-The Program faculty members conduct research using large-scale, longitudinal observational and intervention study designs, including: dietary supplemental, cognitive training, and cognitively enriching “everyday” interventions to promote cognitive, brain, and functional health; late-life sleep disturbances as predictors of cognitive and functional impairment and decline; the natural history and consequences of mental disorders in diverse aging adults; genetics of cognitive decline and Alzheimer disease; real-time assessment of lifestyle activity as future targets of intervention; environmental and pharmacologic risk modifiers of cognitive, brain and functional aging and dementia risk; and prevention of late-life mental health problems.
+The Program faculty members conduct research using large-scale, longitudinal observational and intervention study designs, including: dietary supplemental, cognitive training, and cognitively enriching “everyday” interventions to promote cognitive, brain, and functional health; imaging studies of aging and age-related cognitive disorders; late-life sleep disturbances as predictors of cognitive and functional impairment and decline; the natural history and consequences of mental disorders in diverse aging adults; genetics of cognitive decline and Alzheimer disease; real-time assessment of lifestyle activity as future targets of intervention; environmental and pharmacologic risk modifiers of cognitive, brain and functional aging and dementia risk; animal models of aging and neurodegeneration; and prevention of late-life mental health problems.

-- Expanding our work on neuroimaging and biomarkers; stress- and anxiety-related disorders; later life alcohol and drug problems
+- Expanding our work on serum and imaging biomarkers of aging and neurodegenerative diseases· Expanding our work on stress- and anxiety-related disorders; later life alcohol and drug problems

-- Developing new epidemiologic strategies to explore and test pharmacological, dietary, and behavioral interventions to prevent and delay progression of Alzheimer’s disease
+- Developing new epidemiologic strategies to explore and test behavioral interventions to prevent and delay progression of Alzheimer’s disease

 - Applying state-of-the-art functional neuroimaging methods as sensitive, intermediate outcomes in the evaluation of mental health interventions